-To seek reimbursement, please send Adrianne Rondon (a.rondon@miami.edu) a screenshot of your certificate showing your grade, as well as proof of payment.
+To seek reimbursement, please upload in your Departmental Box folder #7 a screenshot of your certificate showing your grade, as well as proof of payment.
 Make sure the receipt includes your name and that it is marked "paid" not "due."
-She will then process the reimbursement for you.